-A section may be d ountea ın more tr ian one cate gory.
-The number of sections adopted in order to compl y with: Federal statute: New Amended Repealed Federal rules or standards: New Amended Repealed Recently enacted state statutes: New Amended Repealed The number of sections adopted at the request of a a nongo vernment al entity: New Amended Repealed The number of sections adopted on the agency's c own initia ative: New Amended 1 Repealed The number of sections adopted in order to clarify , stream line, or re form agency procedu res: New Amended Repealed The number of sections adopted using: Negotiated rule making: New Amended Repealed Pilot rule making: New Amended Repealed Other alternative rule making: New Amended 1 Repealed

-Date Adopted: May 27, 2020 Signature:
+Count by whole WAC sections only, from the WAC number through the history note.
+A section may be counted in more than one category.
+The number of sections adopted in order to comply with: Federal statute: New Amended Repealed Federal rules or standards: New Amended Repealed Recently enacted state statutes: New Amended Repealed The number of sections adopted at the request of a nongovernmental entity: New Amended Repealed The number of sections adopted on the agency's own initiative: New Amended 2 Repealed The number of sections adopted in order to clarify, streamline, or reform agency procedures: New Amended Repealed The number of sections adopted using: Negotiated rule making: New Amended Repealed Pilot rule making: New Amended Repealed Other alternative rule making: New Amended 2 Repealed Date Adopted: April 28, 2021 Signature: Plac o signati ıra hara Name: David Postman Place signature here Title: Chair

-Name: Jane Rushford de Lacher d

-Title: Chair